05 May 8 Graphic Design Trends for 2015

 8. ‘Mobile First’ Philosophy Continues

 Website design continues to look at the mobile first philosophy signalling the end of tiresome ‘above the fold’ doctrine.
 As Google begins to penalise websites that don’t have a good mobile philosophy, companies will be forced to adapt.
 Web pages in 2015 don’t have folds or top bar navigation, instead they scroll infinitely and have hamburger menus.
-See our blog entry about this matter here.

 Keep your eyes peeled to see if we’re ‘on the money!’